IrinaYurievna/Maven/README.md

 You can use parameters ```<outputClassFile>``` and ```<outputEnumsFile>``` for specify the relative path to javascript files with generated JavaScript code from Java classes and Enums accordingly.

-Example of project with using this plugn [here](https://github.com/Tusenka/Tavlei)
+Example of project with this plugin [here](https://github.com/Tusenka/Tavlei).